 Actionable Insight Into Stress

-- Resilience assessments: Using our proprietary tool entitled AURA, we measure and quantify resilience in the organisation, providing individuals, teams and management with insightful reporting to identify priority areas and actions.
+Stress Assessments – Using our proprietary tool entitled AURA, we measure and quantify stress levels in the organisation, providing individuals, teams and management with insightful reporting to identify priority areas and pinpoint blockers of resilience.

 About AURA

 Our proprietary tool ‘AURA’ was developed in 2015 based on a comprehensive scientific research project.
-It has since been implemented in many large organisations as a standard for measuring, benchmarking and managing resilience.
+It has since been implemented in many large organisations as a standard for measuring, benchmarking and managing stress.

-AURA measures resilience along a continuum ranging from resilient to crisis, profiling symptoms across 5 areas where stress can manifest.
+AURA measures stress levels along a continuum ranging from resilient to crisis, profiling symptoms across 5 areas where stress can manifest.
 AURA’s holistic nature enables the full spectrum of potential issues to be surfaced whilst being practical and efficient.

-AURA provides individuals, teams and organisations with a resilience index and stress profiles, enabling them to identify burnout hotspots and pinpoint specific issues that are roadblocks to resilience.
+AURA provides individuals, teams and organisations with a resilience index and stress profiles, enabling them to identify hotspots and priorities for attention.
 This sets a baseline for improvement and informs focused remedial actions.

 AURA’s resilience index is an important business metric that should be integrated into any management system.

-AURA’s platform contains a comprehensive library of resilience resources with evidence based tools, checklists and templates to help individuals, teams and managers cultivate healthy personal and workplace practices over the long-term.
+AURA’s platform contains a comprehensive library of resources with practical tips, tools and materials to help individuals, teams and managers cultivate healthy personal and workplace practices over the long-term.

-Click here to read our full white paper which sets out the business case for measuring and managing resilience.
+Click here to read our full white paper which sets out the business case for measuring and managing stress.

 Our Services